 secondary2 channel: a 2.16 GHz channel associated with a primary channel, secondary channel, and secondary1 channel used by enhanced directional multi-gigabit (EDMG) stations (STAs) for the purpose of creating an 8.64 GHz channel, 2.16+2.16 GHz or 4.32+4.32 GHz channel.

+NOTE--- For the assignment and relationship of EDMG primary, secondary, secondary1, and secondary2 channels, pleaser refer to Table 8-5a and Figure 8-6.